dataturk/bitcore-wallet-service/README.md

 # REST API

-Note: all currency amounts are in units of satoshis (1/100,000,000 of a bitcoin).
+Note: all currency amounts are in units of satoshis (1/100,000,000 of a ravencoin).

 ## Authentication